A simple analytical model of magnetic jets

 We can then calculate the growth of the perturbation amplitude, $E'_1$, of the electric field along the jet,

-We note that $\tau_{\rm kink}'$ depends on the value of $B_{\rm p}'(r'=0)$, which may be divergent according to the profiles adopted in Eq.
-(14).
-In such case, we approximate $\beta_{\rm A,p}' \approx 1$, although we note that in reality the profile of $B_{\rm p}'(r')$ should approach a finite value at $r'=0$, which would lower $\beta_{\rm A,p}'$ and increase $\tau_{\rm kink}'$.
-The numerical solutions to equation (\ref{growth}), which we include in Fig.\ \ref{B}, correspond to the fastest growth of perturbation amplitude allowed by the functions $\mathcal{P}'(z)$ and $\Gamma(z)$.
-We find that the perturbation amplitude shows two phases of growth -- an initial phase of slow growth followed by a phase of fast growth.
+We note that $\tau_{\rm kink}'$ depends on the value of $B_{\rm p}'(r'=0)$, which may be divergent according to the profiles adopted in equation (\ref{radial}).
+In such case, we approximate $v_{\rm A,p}' \approx c$, although we note that in reality the profile of $B_{\rm p}'(r')$ should approach a finite value at $r'=0$, which would lower $v_{\rm A,p}'$ and increase $\tau_{\rm kink}'$.
+The numerical solutions to equation (\ref{growth}), which we include in the bottom panels of Fig.\ \ref{B} correspond to the fastest growth of perturbation amplitude allowed by the functions $\mathcal{P}'(z)$ and $\Gamma(z)$.
+We find that the perturbation amplitude shows two phases -- an initial phase of slow growth followed by a phase of fast growth.
 The transition between these two phases corresponds roughly to the distance at which $B_\phi'$ starts to dominate over $B_{\rm p}'$, which is usually somewhat beyond $z_{\rm t}$.